COMBINE-lab/measuresmatter/goals/goals.md

         - Does taking a naive model of a gene, such as the UI model outperform a quantification method when the annotation is very clearly wrong or incomplete?
+            - If so, *why* does this happen, and can it be avoided?
         - How does a bad annotation affect "gene" expression?
+        - How should one consider the multitude of contigs produced by many de *de novo* assemblers?
+Tools like [Corset](http://genomebiology.com/2014/15/7/410) exist to solve problems like this but, unfortunately, still rely on counting and are subject to the same theoretical and conceptual difficulties.

 # Differential expression